 Due to Other (or currently Unknown) Reasons (Most seem to be a case of a refusal to maintain the structure or allow for its reuse)

 1) Wonderful and substantial Grand Trunk Western Railroad Depot, known locally as “the tunnel depot,” at south end of town (Railroad and 22nd streets).
-1891-1975.
-Razed during “urban renewal” phase in the 1970s, but in 2016 the property is still sitting empty, so nothing was “renewed.”
+1892-1975.
+Razed by Grand Trunk Railroad after years of neglect and after Amtrak decided on a different site for its new depot (the current Amtrak depot is very unsubstantial and as of this writing probably is no longer even manned).
 What an unnecessary and incredible loss, especially seeing as the under-river tunnel is a National Landmark and the depot could’ve been used for related tourism.

 2) The Pavilion in Pine Grove Park.